+Brittany Franckowiak

-Brittany Franckowiak is a Knowles Senior Fellow and a biology teacher at Wilde Lake High School, where she also serves as a professional development coordinator and a science curriculum writer.
-You can reach Brittany on Twitter at erin.oakley@knowlesteachers.org.
+is a Knowles Senior Fellow and a biology teacher at Wilde Lake High School, where she also serves as a professional development coordinator and a science curriculum writer.
+You can reach a Knowles Senior Fellow, enjoys engaging in mathematical thought with her students.
+She has had the privilege of being a teacher at a variety of schools and is now a specialist at St. Catherine University.

-@BFranckoTeaches or at brittany.franckowiak@knowlesteachers.org.
+Brittany on Twitter at @BFranckoTeaches or at brittany.franckowiak@knowlesteachers.org.